Libra-foundation/.github/ISSUE_TEMPLATE/NEW_FEATURE_TEMPLATE.md

+---

+name: Feature request \
+about: Suggest an idea for this project \
+title: Feature request \
+labels: feature

+---

 ### Prerequisites

-Please use markdown in your issue message.
-A useful summary of commands can be found [here](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf).
+Issues are formatted using markdown, a useful summary of the features provided by GitHub can be found [here](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf).

 ### Summary

-Explain of the feature you would like.
+Explain the feature you would like.
 You may add images, exemples, anything you think is relevant to your point.

 ### Motivation